Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Numerical examples

 \subsection{The spatial dome structure}

-The second benchmark is a large-scale 120-beam spatial dome structure, which poses a significantly more challenging categorical optimization problem due to its higher combinatorial complexity and richer structural behavior under uncertainty.
-As shown in Fig. \ref{fig:dome}, the 120 beams are partitioned into seven symmetry-preserving design groups, yielding seven categorical design variables.
-Each group shares a common cross-section variable, and all candidate sections are selected from the same standard steel profile catalog used in the ten-beam example.
+The second benchmark is a 120-beam spatial dome with 49 nodes and 120 three-dimensional beam elements.
+As shown in Fig.~\ref{fig:dome}, the 120 beams are partitioned into seven symmetry-preserving design groups, giving seven categorical variables.
+Each group draws a common cross-section from a catalog of $n=49$ rectangular hollow sections.
+The sections are parameterized by outer dimensions $(L,H)$ at fixed wall thickness $t=4\,\mathrm{mm}$, and stored in the catalog as $(A,I_y,I_z)$.
+The characteristic span (maximum footprint diameter) is $L_{\mathrm{char}}=2l_{3}=31.78\,\mathrm{m}$.
+The external loads are shown in Fig.~\ref{fig:dome}, with gravity also applied.

 The robust optimization problem is formulated analogously to Eq. \eqref{tenbar_obj}, with additional consideration of local buckling constraints: